JDL108/ELSOCScraper/README.md

 # Rubric Ticket Sniper README
-This requires google chrome to be installed on your computer, not tested for mac currently.
+This requires google chrome to be installed on your computer, tested on windows and mac.
 ## Setup

 1. Install Python from python.org (Check "Add to PATH").